2017 Northern India riots: Background

 Beginning 23 August 2017, parts of Haryana, Punjab and Chandigarh were put under a security lockdown as 200,000 supporters of Ram Rahim amassed in Panchkula ahead of the verdict.
-A heavy contingent of security was deployed for the verdict including 97 Central Reserve Police Force companies; 16 Rapid Action Force; 37 Sashastra Seema Bal; 12 Indo-Tibetan Border Police and 21 Border Security Force companies.
+A heavy contingent of security was deployed for the verdict including 97 Central Reserve Police Force (CRPF) companies; 16 Rapid Action Force (RAF); 37 Sashastra Seema Bal (SSB); 12 Indo-Tibetan Border Police (ITBP) and 21 Border Security Force (BSF) companies.
 Another 10 companies were kept on standby.

 The authorities had suspended internet services for 48 hours and Section 144 of the Indian penal code (prohibiting an assembly of more than four people) was imposed in Sri Ganganagar, Rajasthan (Ram Rahim's birth-village) in advance of the verdict announcement.
 Electricity was cut in a few residential areas in Panchkula as a precautionary measure.

-On 24 August 2017 Ahead of Verdict Sect Head Gurmeet Ram Rahim Singh Insan Appeal to his Followers to maintain Peace.
+On 24 August 2017 Ahead of Verdict Sect Head Gurmeet Ram Rahim Singh Insan appealed to his Followers to maintain Peace.
 In a Video released Message he Appeal “I have always respected the law.
 Even though I am having a backache, still abiding by law, I will go to court.I had already asked to maintain peace and had forbidden to go to Panchkula.
 All Dera followers who have gone to Panchkula please return to their homes.
 I have to hear the verdict, I will myself go and hear the verdict.
 We all should respect the law and maintain peace."

-On 25 August 2017, around 15:00 (IST), a special Central Bureau of Investigation (CBI) court in Panchkula, Haryana, delivered its verdict in a 2002 sexual assault case of two sadhvis (female followers) of Dera Sacha Sauda.
+On 25 August 2017, around 15:00 (IST), a special Central Bureau of Investigation (CBI) court in Panchkula, Haryana, delivered its verdict in a 2002 sexual assault case of two sadhvis (nuns) of Dera Sacha Sauda.
 The court found Gurmeet Ram Rahim Singh, the Dera Sacha Sauda chief — known as "the guru of bling" — guilty of rape.
 The sentence was scheduled to be pronounced on 28 August 2017.
 He faced a minimum of seven years' imprisonment.
 Before the verdict, Ram Rahim appealed to his followers to remain calm, after having made the 250 km (156 mi) journey from the sect's headquarters in Sirsa to Panchkula in a 100-vehicle convoy.

 Soon afterwards, Ram Rahim's 'Z+ security cover' was withdrawn.
 He was one of only 36 people in India under that level of government-provided security cover.
 Ram Rahim was later taken into judicial custody and was reportedly moved to the Western Command Headquarters in Chandimandir Cantonment.
 Later, he was flown by helicopter to a jail in the nearby town of Rohtak.
 After the verdict, Ram Rahim supporters were evicted from Panchkula and Chandigarh.
 Police and paramilitary forces used tear gas shelling in Sector 3, Panchkula, to control Dera supporters which led to clashes.